FEBRUARY 1, 2019

 Raised in Louisville, Ed Hamilton attended Louisville Visual Art’s Children’s Free Art Classes in middle school.
 At the start of his career, he was mentored by Barney Bright, the city’s great sculptor of the preceding era, and Ed has now mentored many young artists in his own right.
 His Spirit of Freedom Memorial in Washington, D.C. is an iconic tribute to the African America Soldiers and Sailors of the Civil War.
-Alongside representational monuments to Booker T. Washington, Abraham Lincoln, and many others, his studio practice includes Junkology, a series of abstract sculptural collages.
-His generosity and enthusiasm for art and art-making are infectious, and everyone fortunate to meet and speak with him becomes a friend.
+Alongside the representational monuments to Booker T. Washington, Abraham Lincoln, and many others for which he is best known, his studio practice includes Junkology, a series of abstract sculptural collages.
+His generosity and enthusiasm for art and art-making are truly infectious.

 Benefactor of the Year Award - Reverend Alfred Shands III

 This award will be given to an individual (at least in the beginning, possibly later to an organization) that has gone above and beyond in giving back to the local artist community.
 Whether it be through funding education initiatives, sponsoring events, or through personal/familial/estate gifts, this individual has left a lasting impact on the arts community over the past year.